On the multivariable generalization of Anderson-Apostol sums: The function

 \subsection{Completely additive $\omega$}

-In the following theorem we state our second main result: \begin{thm} Let $(f_i)_{i=1}^n$, $(g_i)_{i=1}^n$ and $(h_i)_{i=1}^n$ be finite sequences of any arithmetic functions and let $\omega$ be a completely additive function.
+In the following theorem we state our second main result: \begin{theorem} Let $(f_i)_{i=1}^n$, $(g_i)_{i=1}^n$ and $(h_i)_{i=1}^n$ be finite sequences of any arithmetic functions and let $\omega$ be a completely additive function.
 Then we have